Bullying at work

 Your employer's policy on bullying should clearly set out:

-• What will happen when a formal complaint is made
+• What happens when a formal complaint is made

 • How the complaint will be investigated

 The company’s investigator should meet with you and any witnesses or relevant other people on a confidential basis.
-You can bring a work colleague or trade union representative with you to this meeting.
-This applies to both the complainant and the person complained of.
+You, and the person you complained about, have the right to bring a trade union representative or a colleague to meetings during the process.

 Your employer should keep records and copies of written statements should be given to both parties.